TerminalsandCoffee/terraform-associate-study/00-Getting-Started/03-troubleshooting-and-debugging-terraform.md

-# 06 - Troubleshooting and Debugging Terraform
+# Troubleshooting And Debugging Terraform

 ## Learning Objectives
 - Identify common Terraform error categories and their solutions.